Skip to Content

 Grocery store gift cards

-You know the hurricane is coming.
+You usually know the hurricane is coming.
 That’s true.
-But, when Florence came, we had plans to leave on Wednesday after dinner, and instead ended up leaving Tuesday morning before breakfast.
+But, when Hurricane Florence hit out area, we had plans to leave on Wednesday after dinner, and instead ended up evacuating Tuesday morning before breakfast.
 So that’s six meals we had ingredients for that we left behind.

 So if you want to help people get on their feet, get them grocery store gift cards and let them fill their fridge.
 Don’t assume you know what people like to eat and donate boxes of pasta and jars of sauce to those in need.
 Us?
 We always have tons of marinara sauce.
 What we didn’t have was gyoza sauce.
 Or mayo.
 Or sliced cheese.